jham005/notes/src/pages/C++/sunrise/index.md

     for (auto latitude = 0; latitude < 90; latitude++)
       results[day][latitude] = sunrise(day, latitude, 0);
 ```

+The `omp parallel for` means the for-loop is divided up by the
+available processors (you might have 4, 8 or even 16 of them on your
+PC; a high-end computer might have as many as 96).

 You can read more about OpenMP at, e.g. https://bisqwit.iki.fi/story/howto/openmp/.